mms-gianni/jira-monitoringtickets/README.md

 ### What is it for
 We have a businessprocess in which we create Jira tickets in Jira for Icinga alerts, where actions are needed.
 After creating the Ticket we acknowledge the alert in Icinga and write the Jira issuenumber into the comment.
 Pretty annoying ...

 This Perl script enables you to create Jira issues directly from your Icinga alerts.
-At the same time it will acknowledge your allert an leave a comment, with the Ticket-Number from Jira which was created for this alert.
+At the same time it will acknowledge your allert and leave a comment, with the Ticketnumber from Jira which was created for this alert.

 ![Screenshot of the Jira form in icinga](/doc/img/form.png?raw=true&1 "jira form in icinga")
 ### Requirements